Rhnzo12/affiliateXchange2.0/MIGRATION_GUIDE.md

 # Database Migration Guide

-This guide helps you export your CreatorLink data from Replit and run it elsewhere.
+This guide helps you export your AffiliateXchange data from Replit and run it elsewhere.

 ## Option 1: Export to JSON (Recommended for Small Datasets)